 • Situating the band and lovely high top tables outside while all the bars were INSIDE.
 At least one bar should have been outside or under the overhang by the band.
 The band space was empty.
 By the time you got through the crowd to the outdoors, your drink was gone and there was nothing to “sip” on while watching the band.
 It was completely empty and sad by the band and these high tables.

 • I was thirsting my ass off.
-There was one water vendor, thank god I got the LAST water bottle sample.
 Secure more drink samples – water, tea, juice, anything.
 Also, if you wanted a water or soda you had to wait in the ginormous alcohol line.
 Have just a water/soda counter.

 • Brasileiro Steakhouse served bacon wrapped dates with no interesting taste, seasoning, stuffing (goat cheese?), nada.
 Would I ever be enticed to visit a carnivore’s restaurant that showcases meh bacon wrapped dates?
 No. Get with the program and do a memorable dish – the point of the event is to entice visitors to your restaurant.